Hello Community Users!

 We can get a lot of questions asking about the same topics, which is why we have our FAQ page set up and dedicated to these common question types.
 Billing, Account/List Review, Multi-Factor Authentication, and others may be added to and tweaked, as time goes on.
 Before posting in Help, it'll likely save you time to check out the existing FAQs, to see if they can answer your question.

-All existing and future FAQs will be posted in our Learning & Resources section.
-You can also find other helpful resources in the Learning section, on the Community Know-How page.
+All existing and future FAQs will be posted on our FAQs page, in our Support Forum under Get Help in the top navigation bar.
+You can also find other helpful resources in the Onbaording Hub, under the Resources tab in the navigation bar.

 3) What kind of information should I be providing in a Help post?